dialex/start-testing/docs/tools/dev-methodologies.md

 # Development methodologies

-> **tl;dr** SUMMARY_HERE
+> **tl;dr** TDD, ATDD and BDD are different development practices that favour quality.

 ## Theory

 Neither of these methodologies are testing.
-They are development practices that favour or foster quality, which in turn make testing easier.
+They are development practices that foster quality, which in turn make testing easier.

 ### TDD: (Unit) Test Driven Development